supersaiyoon/vending-machine/README.txt

 ## Known Bugs and Disclaimers

   * "Thank you" message pops up after customer inputs invalid slot number.

+  * In the data management tool, the user is able to view a vending machine's online status.
+When the restocker is using the vending machine, the status of the vending machine will be changed to "offline."
+If the restocker closes the interface without properly exiting, the offline status will not be updated.
+The menu will notify the user that the restocker interface needs to be exited properly in order to unlock access to the customer keypad.

 ## Known Missing "Release-10" Features